 Why Choose Cloudify for Service Orchestration?

-Cloudify is an open source, end-to-end orchestration system.
-The model-driven platform is designed to support hierarchical cross-domain orchestration.
-Cloudify is based on a TOSCA model blueprint.
-TOSCA (Topology and Orchestration Specification for Cloud Applications) is a standardized open source language used to manage applications and services across cloud infrastructures.
-It models the components, dependencies, and orchestration methods.
+Cloudify is an open source, end-to-end orchestration solution.
+A model-driven platform, it has been designed for the orchestration of hierarchical cross-domain infrastructures.
+Based on the TOSCA model (Topology and Orchestration Specification for Cloud Applications) – an open source standardized language for managing services and applications across cloud infrastructures – it models dependencies, components, and orchestration methods.